israelmrios/phone-directory/README.md

 * Clone the repo to your local machine
 * Open the integrated terminal
 * Enter `npm install` which will install all dependencies
+* Rename the `.envexample` to `.env` and add your `MONGO_URI`
 * Enter `npm run develop` which will use the concurrently package and run the server and client host at the same time

 ## Usage
-You can find the deployed application by clicking on this link https://.
+You can find the deployed application by clicking on this link https://dbphonedirectory.herokuapp.com/.

 ### Step 1
 > **Note**: Not all available options and steps will be demonstrated here